barbenjade/goals/README.md

 ��# practice3
-Get all files for practice for JavaScript and HTML.
+Get all files for practice for JavaScript and HTML